badgineer/MP2-ESC/README.md

 * annotated more of the connectors
 * changed 4pin to 3pin throttle
 * changed some connectors to 0.1 inch headers
-* removed 12v switch connector, added fuse
+* replaced 12v switch connector with fuse
 * changed 12v DCDC footprint
 * removed solder jumpers for black/blue pills
 * added 5v LED